dabellator/hh-class-form/README.md

-# Sample work for Helpful Hum
+# Sample work for Helpful Human

 This repo holds the unbuilt version of the code.
 To see it all in action, click here: